Tombstone Courthouse State Historic Park: Architecture

-The courthouse in Tombstone is an elegant example of Territorial Victorian.
-The building is a well-integrated, stylish, yet sober and restrained culmination of that tradition When Maricopa County built its courthouse a few years later, they cribbed liberally from Tombstone's example.
+The courthouse in Tombstone is an example of Territorial Victorian, and such the building is a culmination of that tradition.
+When Maricopa County built its courthouse a few years later, they cribbed liberally from Tombstone's example.
 The Tombstone courthouse is the oldest courthouse still standing in Arizona, At the time it was built it was one of the largest buildings in Arizona Territory.

 The building measures 76 feet in total width; the "shaft" of the cruciform structure measures 40 feet wide; the east and west wings project nineteen feet from the main structure and are 30 feet long.
 The first segment to be built is 88 feet long overall.
 The addition to the jail and courtroom brought the total to 116 feet in length.
 The building is a two-story red brick structure built with five courses of runners and one of headers.
 Exterior angles are quoined with white stone and/white stone "dripstone course" separates the lower and upper half of the building.
 A one-story cupola or observation tower with a mansard roof wears a lacy gingerbread cresting that creates a kind of "widow's walk" atop all.
 Fenestration is symmetrical.
 The double-hung eight-pane windows, are set in heavy frames topped by a bracketed, heavy "territorial" cornice that echoes the strongly accented pediments atop each end wall of the building.
 The eave-line is deeply recessed and strongly accented with simple dentils as are the pediments of the gable ends.
 This theme is repeated on a smaller scale on the cupola pediments.
 Elegantly slim chimneys once served every room but are now reduced to two.
 An iron spiral stair ascends the southeast corner to the courtroom.
 Formerly another arose from the jail below the courtroom directly to the prisoner's table.
 It replaced an elevator which proved unsatisfactory.
 The front entrance porch is carried by four square pillars, two free and two attached, all have a large groove on each face.
 It is topped by a balustrade.
 The porch cornice is dentated.

 The main portion of the Tombstone Courthouse was built in 1882 at a cost of $50,000.
 An addition to the rear was built in 1904.
 The building served as Cochise County courthouse until 1929 when the county seat was moved to Bisbee.
 The courthouse was listed on the National Register of Historic Places in 1972.